On the geometry of graphs associated to infinite-type surfaces: Subgraphs of the curve graph

 {\bf Fact.} The inclusion map $\Nonsep^*(S) \hookrightarrow \G(S)$ is a quasi-isometry.

 In the light of the claims above, in order to finish the proof of the theorem it suffices to show:

 {\bf Claim.} The graphs $\Nonsep(S)$ and $\Nonsep^*(S)$ have infinite diameter.

-\begin{proof}[Proof of Claim] We prove the result for $\Nonsep(S)$, as the case of $\Nonsep^*(S)$ is totally analogous.
+{\em Proof of Claim.} We prove the result for $\Nonsep(S)$, as the case of $\Nonsep^*(S)$ is totally analogous.

-In a similar fashion to what we did in the previous section, we are going to prove that, for every finite-type witness $Y$, the subgraph $\Nonsep(Y)$ is quasi-isometrically embedded in $\Nonsep(S)$; once this has been done, the claim will follow since $\Nonsep(Y)$ has infinite diameter, which again may be deduced using Luo's argument showing that the curve graph has infinite diameter; see Proposition 3.6 of \cite{MM1}.
+In a similar fashion to what we did in the previous section, we are going to prove that, for every finite-type witness $Y$, the subgraph $\Nonsep(Y)$ is quasi-isometrically embedded in $\Nonsep(S)$.
+Once this has been done, the claim will follow since $\Nonsep(Y)$ has infinite diameter, which again may be deduced using Luo's argument showing that the curve graph has infinite diameter; see Proposition 3.6 of \cite{MM1}.

 In this direction, let $Y$ be a finite-type witness of $\Nonsep(S)$; in other words, $Y$ is a finite-type subsurface of $S$ of the same genus as $S$, see Example \ref{example} above.
-Let $\Ac(Y, \partial Y)$ be the subgraph of $\Ac(Y)$ spanned by those vertices that have both endpoints on $\partial Y$.
+Let $\Ac(Y, \partial Y)$ be the subgraph of $\Ac(Y)$ spanned by those vertices that have both endpoints on $\partial Y$, where $\partial Y$ denotes the boundary of $Y$.
 Similarly, let $\mathcal{A}\Nonsep(Y)$ be the subgraph of $\mathcal{AC}(Y)$ spanned by the vertices of $\Nonsep(Y) \cup \Ac(Y, \partial Y)$.
-The inclusion map is a quasi-isometry, where the constants do not depend on $Y$; to see this, one may use the standard argument to show that the embedding of $C(Y)$ into $\AC(Y)$ is a uniform quasi-isometry (see for instance Exercise 3.15 of \cite{Schleimer}).
-Now, as in the previous section there is a subsurface projection that associates, to an element of $\Nonsep(S)$, its intersection with $Y$.
+The inclusion map is a quasi-isometry, where the constants do not depend on $Y$; to see this, one may use the standard argument to show that the embedding of $C(Y)$ into $\AC(Y)$ is a uniform quasi-isometry.
+Now, as in the previous section, there is a subsurface projection that associates, to an element of $\Nonsep(S)$, its intersection with $Y$.
 Using an analogous reasoning to that of Lemma \ref{lem:qi}, we obtain that $\Nonsep(Y)$ is uniformly quasi-isometrically embedded in $\Nonsep(S)$, as desired.
-This finishes the proof of the claim, and thus that of Theorem \ref{thm:nonsep}. \end{proof} \end{proof}
+This finishes the proof of the claim, and thus that of Theorem \ref{thm:nonsep}. \end{proof}

 The graphs $\Nonsep(S)$ and $\Nonsep^*(S)$ have an intriguing geometric structure.
 Indeed, using a small variation of the proof of Theorem \ref{thm:mainhyp}, we obtain:

 \begin{proposition} Let $S$ be a connected surface of finite genus $g$ and with infinitely many punctures.
 Then $\Nonsep(S)$ (resp. $\Nonsep^*(S)$) is hyperbolic if and only if $\Nonsep(S_{g,n})$ (resp. $\Nonsep^*(S_{g,n})$) is hyperbolic uniformly in $n$. \end{proposition}